electric-sql/electric/docs/about.md

 ### Get involved in development

-`electric-next` is open source (Apache 2.0) and developed on GitHub at [electric-sql/electric-next](https://github.com/electric-sql/electric-next).
+`electric` is open source (Apache 2.0) and developed on GitHub at [electric-sql/electric](https://github.com/electric-sql/electric).

 See:

-- the [open issues](https://github.com/electric-sql/electric-next/issues) on the repo
+- the [open issues](https://github.com/electric-sql/electric/issues) on the repo
 - the public RFCs at [electric-sql/rfcs](https://github.com/electric-sql/rfcs)
 - the [contributing guide](https://github.com/electric-sql/electric/blob/main/CONTRIBUTING.md) here